-• On November 16, 2017, the provisions of the Financial Sector Legislation Amendment (Crisis Resolution Powers and Other Measures) Bill 2017 were referred to the Economics Legislation Committee for inquiry and report by February 9, 2018.
+- On November 16, 2017, the provisions of the Financial Sector Legislation Amendment (Crisis Resolution Powers and Other Measures) Bill 2017 were referred to the Economics Legislation Committee for inquiry and report by February 9, 2018.
 The reasons for referral are set out in Appendix 3 of Report No. 13 of 2017.
 The exposure draft of the Bill was realized for consultation on August 18, and the Bill was introduced to the Australian Parliament on October 19.
-The Bill is intended to provide APRA with an enhanced suite of crisis resolution powers applicable to prudentially regulated authorized deposit-taking institutions, general insurers, life insurance companies and certain group entities.
+The Bill is intended to provide APRA with an enhanced suite of crisis resolution powers applicable to prudentially regulated authorised deposit-taking institutions, general insurers, life insurance companies and certain group entities. - On February 9, 2018, the Australian Senate Economics Legislation Committee handed down its report on the Financial Sector Legislation Amendment (Crisis Resolution Powers and Other Measures) Bill 2017.
+The committee's views are set out in Chapter 2 of the report.
+The committee believes that: - The bill will ensure the protection and stability of Australia's financial system; - The enhancement of the Australian Prudential Regulation Authority's (APRA) powers to plan for and execute the resolution of a failing authorised deposit-taking institution (ADI) or insurer is a vital part of Australia's crisis management toolkit; and - The reforms proposed in the bill are consistent with the Financial Stability Board's key attributes and will bring Australia's crisis resolution framework in line with best practice.